gradymke/dbb-blog/README.md

 month (I think).
 Someday I could switch this, but for now it suffices and is cheap ($25 a year).

+## Publishing

+I have created a couple of scripts to help easily deploy the site to the host.
+It requires that you are on a Posix style authoring environemnt (I'm on Mac OSX) and have generated and installed your public key on the host.

+*build.sh* - This script builds the site and puts it in the \_publish directory.
+It accepts the **-d** option to deploy the site immediately to the destination host.

+*deploy.sh* - This script takes anything in the \_publish directory, TARs and Zips the contents, then secure copies (scp) it to the host.
+For this to work you must have exchanged keys with the host - the script will not pause to prompt for login on the remote host.
+Once the targz file is copied, the script will remotely extract the file, completing the site publishing.
+In the future this script may be configured to publish something to Facebook or Twitter so people can be alerted to the site haveing been updated.

 ## Template

 I created my own site template for Hugo using